jonjaffe/UPshift/docs/technology.md

 # Technology

 The following is a comprehensive implementation breakdown of UPshift's features.
-The app was created with React/Redux on the front-end, and Rails/ The app was developed using Rails/PostgreSQL on the backend and React/Redux on the front-end.
+The app was created with React/Redux on the front-end, and Rails/PostgreSQL on the back-end.

 ## Car Search